rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 	OUT       1

-These are the details for all rooms in the game and how to navigate between them.
-Each room consists of 4 parts:
+These are the definitions of all rooms in the game and how to navigate between them.
+Take a good look at how the data is structured.
+Each room comprises 4 parts:

 	<id>
 	<name>